Heidi Health's move into evidence-based decision support confirms what many have suspected: no incumbent medical software vendor is safe.

 Who’s likely to win this battle in Australia?

-A couple of weeks back Best Practice and Lyrebird announced that they were introducing a free version of the Lyrebird product which was seen as a counter to what looked like rapid share of AI application transfer to Heidi.
+A couple of weeks back Best Practice and Lyrebird announced that they were introducing a free version of the Lyrebird product which was seen as a counter to what looked like rapid share gain by Heidi.

-And then Heidi announces today that it’s basically on a path to be every provider’s AI operating system – read, clinical operating and intelligence platform.
+And then Heidi announces today that it’s firmly on a path to be every provider’s AI operating system – a clinical operating and intelligence platform.

 One more possible problem for the incumbents

-Heidi doesn’t actually have to ever do everything that they do, if it doesn’t see the need.
+Heidi doesn’t actually have to do everything that the incumbents do, if it doesn’t see the need.

 For instance, it could leave the patient management platforms with the functionality they originally started with, a prescribing platform that does billing, although probably at some point prescribing would be an important decision support point for Heidi to be thinking about.

-And if it gets that far, why not just code up something clean and new on billing for the Australian market, as the cost of doing it today would be a fraction of what it has cost in the past, and likely with proper cloud infrastructure, which would far more agile and efficient for a practice or doctor in terms of interoperability.?
+But if it does see the need later Heidi should be able to code something clean and new on billing for the Australian market, as the cost of doing it today would be a fraction of what it has cost in the past.

 What about the big enterprise EMRs like EPIC and Oracle (Cerner)?